Research on CTL Program

 Newark’s 9th grade students who took PSI algebra-based physics saw a 14% improvement on a national Algebra I exam.

-In 2014-15, CTL provided physics endorsements to 11 current Trenton Public School teachers so that they could teach mathematically rigorous physics to about 600 students, the majority of whom were in grade 9.
+In 2014-15, NJCTL provided physics endorsements to 11 current Trenton Public School teachers so that they could teach mathematically rigorous physics to about 600 students, the majority of whom were in grade 9.
 In 2015-16, those students are all moving on to chemistry and a group of those will be taking AP Physics 1 at the same time as chemistry; the first time AP Physics has been taught in Trenton.

-For 2015-16, CTL provided physics endorsements to 6 current Camden Public School teachers and is training/supporting 7 other science teaches so that, together, they will teach mathematically rigorous physics to all Camden 9th graders, more than 1000 students.
+For 2015-16, NJCTL provided physics endorsements to 6 current Camden Public School teachers and is training/supporting 7 other science teaches so that, together, they will teach mathematically rigorous physics to all Camden 9th graders, more than 1000 students.

 In 2014-15, Westminster High School, in Colorado had its first year of fully implementing PSI Algebra-Based Physics, piloting the course with 11th grade students.
 The results were so positive that for 2015-16 the teachers successfully urged the district to reverse the science sequence and offer that course to all 600+ ninth graders, along with a similar number of 11th graders.